uvaai/ml1/99 exam/practice/content.md

 ## 4. Naive Bayes

-* Naive Bayes uses Bayes rule to rewrite the posterior probability in terms of the prior and likelihood.
-Explain why this rewrite is done, instead of just estimating the posterior directly.
+* Naive Bayes uses Bayes' rule to rewrite the posterior probability in terms of the prior and likelihood.
+Explain why this rewrite is done, instead of just estimating the posterior probability directly.
-* The estimations of the likelihood in algorithm are considered *naive*, at least, that is where the algorithm gets the other half of its name.
+* The estimations of the likelihood in this algorithm are considered *naive*, at least, that is where the algorithm gets the other half of its name.
 Explain why this computation is considered a naive.

 ## 5. Linear Regression